 Members have discussed how the Council can improve collaboration with the Police by sharing information regarding CCTV.
-This information could be things such as how the Police utilise the Control Room and instances of Council cameras leading to arrests and/or convictions.
+This could be information such as how the Police utilise the Control Room and instances of Council cameras leading to arrests and/or convictions.